strvcom/strv-io-web/README.md

 The project integrates with [bundle-analyzer](https://www.bundle-analyzer.com/), which is a free and open-source tool that can control the size of the build output, including JavaScript files, CSS stylesheets and images.
 BA will run a check on every PR and validate that the size of the build output is within the limits specified in [bundle-analyzer.config.js](/bundle-analyzer.config.js) file. *The max size for JS and CSS files should be set manually based on the available performance budget.*

-It runs "size limit" check on every PR, and runs "size compare" check on a master branch.
+Bundle-analyzer runs "size limit" check on every PR, and runs "size compare" check on a master branch.

-To build project locally, you have to export `BUNDLE_ANALYZER_TOKEN` environment variable before running `yarn build`.
+To run these checks locally, run `export BUNDLE_ANALYZER_TOKEN=<paste token here> && yarn build`